mratsim/Apartment-Interest-Prediction/README.md

 #### Images
 Like many other I didn't process the image at ll, besides using the magic leak (folder creation time).
-The biggest issue was that the number of images per appartment was irregular, some had a floor plans, other had furnitures, other had nothing.
+The biggest issue was that the number of images per apartment was irregular, some had a floor plans, other had furnitures, other had nothing.

 I did extract metadata from the images to process add resolution, image height and width to my model.
 Unfortunately the json file was 800MB or 1.4GB in CSV with thousands of sparse columns.
 Pandas couldn't load that in my machine.
 The workaround would be to a. buy more RAM, b. use a dictionary structure but it was clunky and time consuming.